Planning under non-rational perception of uncertain spatial costs: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we have proposed a novel adaptation of CPT to model a DM's non-rational perception of a risky environment in the context of path planning.
-Firstly, we have demonstrated a DM's non-rational perception of a 2D environment embedded with an uncertain spatial cost using CPT, and provide a tuning knob to model various cost and uncertainty perceptions.
-Next, we propose and demonstrate a novel embedding of non-rational risk perception into a sampling based planner, the CPT-RRT*, which utilizes the DM's perceived environment to plan asymptotically optimal paths.
-Finally, we evaluate CPT as a good approximator to the risk perception of arbitrary drawn paths by comparing against CVaR, and show that CPT is a richer model approximator.
-Future work will analyze how CPT can be used to learn the risk profile of a decision maker by using learning frameworks like IRL and conducting user studies.
+We have proposed a novel adaptation of CPT to model a DM's non-rational perception of a risky environment in the context of path planning.
+Firstly, using CPT, we provide a tuning knob to model various risk perceptions of an uncertain spatial cost.
+Next, we demonstrate a novel embedding of non-rational risk perception into a sampling based planner, the CPT-RRT*, to plan asymptotically optimal paths in perceived environments.
+Finally, we theoretically and empirically evaluate CPT as a good approximator to the risk perception of arbitrary drawn paths by comparing against CVaR, and show that CPT is a richer model approximator.
+Future work will analyze how CPT can be used to learn the risk profile of a DM using learning frameworks and conducting user studies.